paulxiep/portfolio/invoice_parse/plan_ingestion.md

 ## API / Endpoints

 ### `POST /webhook/telegram`
-- Receives Telegram update
+1. Receives Telegram update
-- Validates it contains a document
+2. Validates it contains a document
-- Identifies tenant from chat_id
+3. **Return 200 OK immediately** (FM-11.2) — Telegram retries if response is slow.
+All subsequent steps run asynchronously (spawned task).
+4. **Dedup check** (FM-11.2): Check if a job with same `file_unique_id` already exists for this tenant.
+If so, skip (idempotent).
+5. Identifies tenant from chat_id.
+If unknown → reply to user with rejection message, do not silently drop (FM-4.1).
+6. **Check file size** (FM-11.1): Use `getFile` response to check `file_size` before downloading.
+If > 20MB, reply to user: "File too large.
+Please compress the PDF or send as images."
+Do not create job record.
-- Downloads file from Telegram servers
+7. Downloads file from Telegram servers
-- Writes to blob storage
+8. Writes to blob storage
-- Creates job record in DB
+9. Creates job record in DB (with `source_file_unique_id` for future dedup)
-- Publishes to Queue A
+10. Publishes to Queue A
-- Responds 200 OK (async processing)

 ### `GET /health`
 - Returns service health status